The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Additional Experimental Setup Details

-Due to the cartoonish and abstract visuals of the testing environments, we need to further fine-tune the VLMs to adapt to this new visual domain.
-We use well-trained expert agents based on \citet{moon2023ad} to generate expert trajectories for the Crafter environments and annotate them with instructions using internal information from the game engine.
+Due to the cartoonish and abstract visuals of the testing environments, we further fine-tune the VLMs to adapt to this new visual domain.
+This fine-tuning is based on the \emph{contrastive learning} method.
+To collect data, we use well-trained expert agents from \citep{moon2023ad} to generate expert trajectories for the Crafter environments and annotate them with instructions using internal information from the game engine.
 For Minigrid environments, we use classical search-based planning robots to generate expert trajectories and annotate them with the corresponding task instructions.
 For Montezuma's Revenge, we manually annotate the expert trajectories.

-For Minigrid and Crafter, we have 80,000 training pairs, while for Montezuma's Revenge, we have around 300 training pairs.
-These training data are of high quality, as we have made every effort to avoid false positive rewards due to poor training data quality. \textbf{To enhance our models' robustness, we also employed contrastive learning techniques during VLM training, utilizing similar manipulated data as hard negatives.} However, despite the fine-tuning process, false positive rewards remain unavoidable.
+For Minigrid and Crafter, we collected approximately 80,000 training pairs, each consisting of a natural language instruction and a corresponding visual observation (i.e. a short trajectory snippet).
+These annotations were generated using internal game state information with corresponding instruction templates.
+For Montezuma's Revenge, we manually created around 300 high-quality instruction-observation pairs based on expert demonstrations.
+These training data are of high quality, as we have made every effort to avoid false positive rewards due to poor training data quality.
+However, despite the fine-tuning process, false positive rewards remain unavoidable. \cref{fig:training_data_example} presents an example of instruction data employed for VLM finetuning in the Montezuma's Revenge environment.